 - So in the A2 cell first space character position is 6, so using this we can find how many characters need to extracted from the left side.

-- Now we need to extract the last name which is from the RIGHT side, so open RIGHT function.
+- Now we need to extract the last name which is from the RIGHT side, so open RIGHT function in excel.

-- For the RIGHT function to we don’t know how many characters are to be extracted as the last name, so for this also we need to use FIND & LEN function as supporting functions.
+- For the RIGHT function to we don’t know how many characters are to be extracted as the last name, so for this also we need to use FIND & LEN in excel as supporting functions.

 This time we have used LEN because the LEN function returns how many characters are there in the entire text and FIND will find the space character, so from the overall number of characters we need to ignore space positon and after space we need to extract the last name.